nikdimentiy/Nucamp/README.md

 # Nucamp Coding Bootcamp and Coding Interview Preparation 🚀

 ## Overview
 Welcome to the repository for Nucamp Coding Bootcamp! 🎓 Here, you'll find a treasure trove of resources, including workshops, code samples, and application settings.
-Dive into our comprehensive collection covering web development, software engineering, and programming fundamentals.

 ## Contents
 ### Workshops 🛠️